-The most important aspect of total quality management in the context of the hotel industry is the interaction between frontline employees and their supervisors.
-The interaction of employees in a group setting or on a one-on-one basis to determine the root of the problem and how the desired end result can be achieved thrusts them into an atmosphere of cooperation that may not have previously existed.
+"how can we achieve the end result" thrusts employees into an atmosphere of cooperation that may not have previously existed.
 First-shift and second-shift employees, who usually do not understand each other's activities, find they do have common concerns about serving the guest.
-Housekeeping and front desk employees come to realize that a guest's request for a late checkout plays havoc with the delivery of hospitality.
-Total quality management practices ensure that the front office checks with housekeeping to determine room availability in such a situation.
-The bottom line is that interdepartmental communication is enhanced each time a team of members of various departments meets to analyze a challenge to the delivery of hospitality.
-Figure 3-4 provides a view of the interaction necessary to make total quality management a success.
+In the situation presented earlier, housekeeping and front desk employees would realize that a guest's request for a late checkout plays havoc with delivery of hospitality.
+Total quality management practices would ensure that the front office would check with housekeeping to determine room availability in such a situation.
+The bottom line is that interdepartmental communication is enhanced each time a team composed of members of various departments meets to analyze a challenge to the delivery of hospitality.
+Figure 3-4 provides a view of the interaction that is necessary to make total quality management a success.